Lacrosse: Getting the most from the 2-3-1 formation

-One of the more familiar formations in lacrosse at any level is the 2-3-1 but just because it’s familiar doesn’t mean it’s fully grasped.
+One of the more familiar formations in lacrosse at any level is the 2-3-1, but just because it’s familiar doesn’t mean it’s fully understood.

 This is especially important at the lower levels, where there just isn’t time to put in multiple formations, and teams end up living and dying on how well they execute the 2-3-1.

 DIAGRAM 1: 2-3-1 Formation.
-This set creates space, puts pressure on the defense and, if your players are active, then they are certain to have scoring opportunities.
+This set creates space and puts pressure on the defense.
+If your players are active, they are certain to have scoring opportunities.

 The players who are off the ball must, at the same time, be active so that the player with the ball doesn’t get double-teamed.
 One way to remain active is by sealing, which the 2-3-1 sets up nicely because it creates space.
 There’s more room in the middle, so it’s easier to avoid double-teams and seal defenders.

 Finally, the ball can be moved through the “X” to the other side very quickly, which puts pressure on the defense.

 Disadvantages of the 2-3-1

 If players aren’t constantly in motion, the 2-3-1 stalls.
 Players cannot settle for one pass and go — they must continue passing to keep the defense off balance, or there won’t be any weak-side holes.
 Good passers are critical, as teams often have to make multiple passes to create opportunities.